Aidiakapi/CrossCode-ScalingFix/README.md

 ## Instructions

-*Confirmed working with build ID 8631542 on Steam, Windows (27th of April 2022).
+*Confirmed working with build ID 11438847 on Steam, Windows (10th of June 2023).
 May or may not work with copies on other platforms.*

 1. Download the **Install-ScalingFix.ps1** script file and place it in the game folder.

 2. Right click it and select **Run with PowerShell**.

 3. If you want to uninstall at some point, you can run **Uninstall-ScalingFix.ps1**.
-Alternatively, you can validate files on Steam, which undo any modifications made to the game.
+Alternatively, you can validate files on Steam, which will undo any modifications made to the game.

 [1]: https://raw.githubusercontent.com/Aidiakapi/CrossCode-ScalingFix/main/comparisons/full_original.png
 [2]: https://raw.githubusercontent.com/Aidiakapi/CrossCode-ScalingFix/main/comparisons/full_pixelated.png